How to Prepare Rabbit Nesting Box? (Super Easy Way)

 Apart from the hay and bedding, you should not place anything in the nesting box.
 But it depends on some other facts.

-Like, if you put the nest box in a cage or hutch, she already has the other necessary supply like hay, food, water, and bedding.
+Like, if you put the nest box in a cage or hutch, she already has the other necessary supplies like hay, food, water, and bedding.

-But if you are using a small wooden outdoor hutch as a nesting box, you should provide all sorts of rabbit supply.
+But if you are using a small wooden outdoor hutch as a nesting box, you should provide all sorts of rabbit supplies.

 How to Clean your Rabbit Nest Box?